Data-driven Control of Agent-based Models: an Equation/Variable-free Machine Learning Approach: Materials and Methods

 where the Jacobian $\mathbf{J} \in \mathbb{R}^{(D+1) \times (D+1)}$

 is estimated numerically, e.g. via finite differences with the use of the \emph{coarse-timestepper} in Eq.~\eqref{eq:CTS_imp} as follows:

 considering small perturbations $\Delta \mathbf{y}$ and $\Delta \lambda$ in each element of the coarse variable and the bifurcation parameter, respectively.
-Here, we re-iterate that in the above procedure, all the necessary numerical quantities required for the numerical bifurcation analysis (coarse-grained steady-states, stability, Jacobians) are provided \textit{on} the manifold parametrized by DMs embeddings $\mathbf{y}_i \in \mathbb{R}^D$ , though the \emph{coarse-timestepper} with the appropriate lifting and restriction operators, described in Step A of the Methodology.
+Here, we re-iterate that in the above procedure, all the necessary numerical quantities required for the numerical bifurcation analysis (coarse-grained steady-states, stability, Jacobians) are provided \textit{on} the manifold parametrized by DMs embeddings $\mathbf{y}_i \in \mathbb{R}^D$, though the \emph{coarse-timestepper} with the appropriate lifting and restriction operators, described in Section~\ref{sub:DM}.